Guilt is easy to identify, shame less so, and there are reasons why.

 - a woman whose bleeding renders her unclean

-- a disciple who denied any association with him (see John 21)
+- a disciple who denies any association with him (see John 21)